Yureien/ESP-AC-Controller/README.md

 **NOTE:** This is a personal project made for myself for my AC's model (Hitachi R-LT0541-HTA).
 If you have the same AC, feel free to use this code, otherwise you might have to customize it for your needs.

+Replace the Sinric keys and WiFi SSID/password before using this.

 ## Hardware

 ### Components